Learn About Your Pets and Their Health

 Successful flea control includes treating both the environment as well as your pet.

-What shall I put on my dog?
+What flea products should I put on my dog?

 Shampoos, sprays, powders and topical preparations are all available.
 Be sure to consult your veterinarian to choose the most effective and safe flea products for your home and pet.